 We are closely monitoring the Coronavirus (COVID-19).
 In response, Marietta Eye Clinic will be closing all Clinic locations, with the exception of our Kennestone campus located at 895 Canton Road, Marietta, GA, after March 20, 2020.
 Please visit the following page for more information and updates: https://www.mariettaeye.com/coronavirus-information-and-precautions/.

 There are certain requirements that patients must meet in order to be considered for LASIK, including:

-The only way to know for sure is by a thorough LASIK examination.
-Take our free online LASIK Self-Evaluation as a first step or schedule your free in-office LASIK Consultation today.
+The only way to know for sure is with a thorough LASIK examination.
+Take our free online LASIK self-evaluation as a first step or schedule your free in-office LASIK consultation today.